-Supported and encouraged by my family, including my mother, Ellen, who was my youth coach before I captained the University of Michigan Women’s Soccer team in 1996, we started our soccer journey in 2007 with 12 girls from 4 middle schools.
-These wide-eyed girls began with indoor recreational play, regular team practices and local travel tournaments, quickly gravitating to this new team concept, naming themselves the “Wolves.”
+Supported and encouraged by my family, especially my mother, Ellen, who was my youth coach before I captained the University of Michigan Women’s Soccer team in the late ’90s, we started our Lawrence soccer journey in 2007 with 12 girls from 4 middle schools.
+The girls began with indoor and local tournament play, quickly gravitating to this new team concept, and naming themselves the “Wolves.”

 As expected, they were exceptionally challenged, playing against teams with far more experience and resources.
 The girls, however, were learning valuable lessons; the importance of teamwork, dedication, and good sportsmanship.
 Finally, after much education and hard work, the Wolves proudly qualified for competition in the 2009 Essex County Youth Soccer League, becoming the City’s FIRST girls’ soccer team!!
 [Read Boston Globe’s 2010 Article: For Lawrence Kids, a Soccer Mom and Daughter]